-Fourteen impacts are proposed to REF with this PPS.
+Fourteen impacts are proposed to the regulated environmental features with this application.
 Impacts for stormwater and the 1.5 factor of safety line are requested in addition to impacts for frontage improvements along Ritchie Marlboro Road and for the master-planned road MC-631.
-Preservation of REF is proposed along the on-site stream system to retain the natural buffer for the on-site stream.
+Preservation of the regulated environmental features is proposed along the on-site stream system to retain the natural buffer for the on-site stream.
 The preservation of the PMA provides protection for the stream system and associated wetlands.
 This area helps maintain a green corridor along the sensitive edge.
 This site contains a master-planned roadway identified as MC-631, an extension of Suitland Parkway.
 Further discussion is in the Environmental Review section of this finding.
-Impacts to PMA are to be minimized, to the extent practicable.
+Impacts to PMA are to be minimized to the extent practicable.